Codemon72/Spickzettel/Git and GitHub.md

 - when all conflicts are solved run `git commit`
 - `git push` normally
 - `git merge --abort` to abort the merge

+rebase branch
+- to keep all commits from my branch, but get all the updates from the master branch.
+Like taking a branch from a lower part of the tree and and graft it back on the tree 2m higher

 git rebase master:
 - first make sure to update your local master